Snapshots

 Snapshots is a photo management system created in response to the growing pains that are faced by amateur and professional photographers, who lack access to an appropriate means for meticulous organization.

-Snapshots was a one-week long project for a UX/UI strategy course.
+Snapshots was a one week long project for a user experience and interface design strategy course.
 The brief tested our individual ability to process and develop a solution by synthesizing user data, their behaviours, and pain points that were provided to us.
-This response was to be presented as a high-fidelity prototype that exemplify our solution.
+This response was to be presented as a high-fidelity prototype that exemplified our solution.

 parsing data

-To begin addressing the issue, the first step was to parse through the given user interviews of two photographers, Marlene and Jackson.
-The screen-cap below illustrates a small sample of the dataset, which reflects these individual's experiences related to photography.
-Together, Marlene and Jackson represent the two extremes of the photography spectrum respectively, one as a professional and the other an amateur.
+To begin addressing any issue, the first step was to parse through the user interviews of two photographers, Marlene and Jackson.
+The chart below illustrates a small sample of the dataset, which reflects these individual's experiences related to photography.
+Together, Marlene and Jackson respectively represents the professional and amateur photographer.

 A portion of interview notes from the photographers

-To better format and address these responses, while also grouping each individual's experiences by their uniqueness and shared commonalities, I categorized their attributes using a Venn diagram to better visualize potential solutions for them individually.
-Features that would be appreciated by them both, and even general photographers as a whole, could also then be distinctly acknowledged in the middle group.
+To better address these responses, I categorized their attributes using a Venn diagram.
+This supports grouping individual experiences by uniqueness.
+Features that would be appreciated by them both, and even general photographers as a whole, could then be distinctly acknowledged in the overlapping section.

 Venn diagram of the user data